Last updated on January 17th, 2020 at 11:42 am

 2. Tell about yourself and your car (if you do not have a car they offer programs to lease or rent one to work)

-3. Share some documents as the license, registration, proof of insurance, and some information to start a driver screening.
+3. Share some documents like the license, registration, proof of insurance, and some information to start a driver screening.

 And that’s it; after you are approved, they’ll give you all the tools you need to start working as an Uber driver.

-Can I ask you for a comment before you leave?
-Let me know what you think about Uber, or if you have any question, I will be happy to help.
+Can I ask you for comment before you leave?
+Let me know what you think about Uber, or if you have any questions, I will be happy to help.

 One more thing, if you do not believe that this job is for you maybe it is for someone else in your family or friends, do not forget to share it.